Want to take on an epic UK trekking challenge in support of young people facing cancer? Need some inspiration?

 At Young Lives vs Cancer, we get that.
 We are the charity that helps children and young people and their families find the strength to face whatever cancer throws at them.
 But every day 12 more children and young people hear the devastating news they have cancer.
 We’ll face it all together – but we can’t do it without you.

-If you have any questions, or simply want to know more about running for Young Lives vs Cancer, please get in touch!
+If you have any questions, or simply want to know more about skydiving for Young Lives vs Cancer, please get in touch!

 - Chat to our fundraising team online using live chat (use the pink ‘chat to us’ button at the bottom right of the screen) Monday – Friday, 10am – 4pm